notochord/playback/README.md

   - `player.play(mySong)` - takes a notochord-song.
 Don't call this until `setStyle` has finished
 - `PlaybackStyle`, which represents a style
-  - `new PlaybackStyle(pathToStyle)` - takes a string relative filepath or URL (see the [resolution algorithm](https://github.com/notochord/playback/blob/master/src/loader/loader.js))
+  - `new PlaybackStyle(pathToStyle)` or `new PlaybackStyle(styleAsText)` - takes a string that is either a style in plaintext, a relative filepath, or a URL
+    (see the [resolution algorithm](https://github.com/notochord/playback/blob/master/src/loader/loader.js))

 ```javascript